First National Financial LP

 Section 8.
 Protection from retaliation

 The Corporation will protect from retaliation any director, officer or employee who raises issues or makes a complaint, in good faith, regarding actual or suspected Misconduct.
-Retaliation includes any form of penalty or adverse employment consequence, including discharge, suspension, demotion or transfer, harassment or discrimination.
+Retaliation includes any form of penalty or adverse employment consequence, including discharge, suspension, demotion or transfer, harassment, or discrimination.
 Any director, officer or employee who retaliates against someone who has reported a violation in good faith under this Policy will be subject to discipline up to and including termination of employment.
 This Policy is intended to encourage and enable officers, directors and employees and others to raise serious concerns within the Corporation for proper resolution.

 Section 9.
 Records retention